Two assemblies that students, parents,

 Your students will laugh and have a blast while learning essential lessons during these unique assemblies!

-To check availability please contact Brad:
+To have your questions answered or check availability please contact Brad:

 For preview videos, and more details about each of the assembly shows, please scroll down or use the navigation menu at the top of the page.